Charlie Monttana: Life

 Sánchez began his career as a singer in Mexico City's rock urbano circuit in the earlier 80's being vocalist of Perro muerto.
 After that invited by Rodolfo León "León Vago" he joined Vago.
 In 1987 he was invited by musician Toshiro Midori to be the vocalist of Mara.
 In 1989 he separated from Mara due to disagreements with the members of the group and Charlie joined again Vago, releasing with them in 1992 the song "Tu Mamá No Me Quiere" ("Your Mom does not like me"), which became a hit on the rock urbano and sonidero circuits.

 In 1992 Monttana launched his solo career releasing hits such as "Vaquero Rocanrolero" (Rock And Roll Cowboy), "Por Qué El Amor Apesta" ("Why Love Stinks") and "Mi Terrible Soledad" ("My Terrible Loneliness"), among others.
 In addition to his career since 2012 the musician devoted his time to philanthropic works with Fundación Charlie Monttana A.C., a civil association dedicated to support homeless children and elderly.

-Monttana died of heartstroke derived from glucose affections on May 28, 2020 at the age of 58.
+Monttana died from a stroke derived from glucose affections on May 28, 2020 at the age of 58.